Freehold vs Leasehold Property Malaysia

 Ladies and gentlemen, the verdict is…

-Making a decision of a lifetime between owning a leasehold and freehold property does not solely depend on the price and cost – despite finding the perfect home in Selangor or Kuala Lumpur.
+Making a decision of a lifetime between owning a leasehold and freehold property does not solely depend on the price and cost – despite your search to buy the perfect home for sale in the heart of Malaysia, whether it be Selangor or Kuala Lumpur.

 At the end of the day, it depends on individual buyers on whether it is worth compromising on freehold status for other factors like affordability and location or looking forward to a leasehold with a more attractive and equipped with facilities and features.